berlund/ash/README.md

-# Auto screen capture for Google Maps
+# Auto screen shot for web pages

+A stupid simple script for taking scheduled screenshots of web pages using Selenium.

 ## Prerequisites